 Figure 22 illustrates a part of the code we developed.
-It visualizes the rewriting rule that describes the reception of an external event by the agent AI who plays the Participant role and exists in the state S. This rule also expresses the transition from the state S of the agent S of the agent S on another target state determined by the function in this conditional rule by the boolean functions IsUnlimitedWaiting(S), IslimitedWaiting(S) and IsInitial(S) respectively.
+It visualizes the rewriting rule that describes the reception of an external event by the agent AI who plays the Participant role and exists in the state S. This rule also expresses the transition from the state S of the agent AI to another target state determined by the function in this conditional rule by the boolean functions IsUnlimitedWaiting(S), IslimitedWaiting(S) and IsInitial(S) respectively.

 TargetState(S, Act).
-The triggering of such a transition only takes place if the agent AI is in one of waiting (limited or unlimited) or initial states.
+The triggering of such a transition only takes place if the agent A1 is in one of waiting (limited or unlimited) or initial states.
 This is expressed